abhishekpal1993/cowin-tracker/README.md

 - Open constants file `src/constants.ts` and update following:
     - `pincodes`: Pincodes of locality to check vaccine availability.
     - `mobile`: Mobile number for login.
-    - `interval`: Interval for checking available vaccine slots.
+    - `interval`: Interval for checking available vaccine slots, in seconds.
 Lowest possible interval is 15secs below which it will default to 15secs.
     - `filters`: Filters are used to streamline the scan for vaccine slots.
 Following filters work in logical conjunction to each other (logical AND operation):
         - `fee_type`: Fee type for vaccination.
 Possible values - **Free** or **Paid**.
         - `age_group`: Age group for vaccination.
 Possible values - **18+** or **45+**.